hshutan/45x7-flipdot-controller/README.md

 # Notes
 The silkscreen for the 64 pin connector is for aesthetics.
-You should install the connector on the back of the board, and use the silkscreen for orientation reference.
+You should install the connector on the back of the board not the front, using the silkscreen for orientation reference only.

 There are three voltages: Logic (5v), Flip (12-15v), LED (19v or 400mA max)